 The Saturday morning workshops begin at 10:00 and go through to 12:00 noon.
 They typically begins with a forty-five minute presentation by a professor, followed by a forty-five minute breakout session of small groups conducting their own hands-on personal exploration.
 Each breakout group consists of approximately six to eight students and is assisted by the colleges' undergraduate and graduate students.
-The breakout sessions are followed by group presentations, posters and explanations underscored with lively participation.
-Transportation for the young students is provided by the respective school districts (bus, van, carpooling by parents, teachers, etc) and the site for the 2011 GEMS program is The Founders Room, upstairs in McConnell Center on the Pitzer College campus.
-The address is 601 East 9th Street, Claremont, CA 91711.
-Registration is open and free of charge to all students in the seventh, eighth and ninth grades.
+The breakout sessions are followed by a snack and then group presentations, posters and explanations underscored with lively participation.
+Transportation for the young students is provided by the respective school districts (bus, van, carpooling by parents, teachers, etc) or personal transportation and the site for the 2013-2014 GEMS program is The Founders Room, on the Claremont McKenna College campus.
+The Founders Room is adjacent to Bauer Center on 9th street in Claremont.
+Registration is open and free of charge to all students in the eighth, ninth and tenth grades.
 Because each session is independent from the other sessions, a student may choose to participate in one workshop, or all of the workshops.
 However once a student has experienced one session, it is unlikely he or she will want to miss a single one.

-The GEMS program is co-sponsored by the Claremont Graduate University, School of Educational Studies Lisa Loop, Director of Advancement and Administration; the Claremont Center for Mathematical Sciences and Mathematical Association of America (Tensor-SUMMA Grants Program).
+The GEMS program is co-sponsored by the Claremont Graduate University, School of Educational Studies, the Claremont Center for Mathematical Sciences and Mathematical Association of America (Tensor-SUMMA Grants Program).
 We are an MSRI Math Circle.
 For more information, please contact Dave Bachman, Faculty Director, GEMS Program or Claremont Center for Mathematical Sciences at 909-607-8012.
-The following link will bring you to a short documentary film with some of the principals and students: http://www.cgu.edu/gems.
+The following link will bring you to a short documentary film with some of the principals and students: http://www.cgu.edu/GEMS.